 Grapefruit Cocktail, A Salty Chihuahua

-This post was one of our first recipe posts back in 2009.
+This salty chihuahua cocktail was one of our first recipe posts back in 2009.
 It’s fun to see how our photography and garden has changed over the years!

 After a couple months of no serious gardening, we have gone fruit tree crazy.
 Those who have seen our garden tour video, will already know that for an urban home, we have a decent amount of fruit trees.
 We want more!
 This last week we have added 6 new fruit trees and we are still hunting down a couple rare trees to add to the family: over 40 fruit trees.
 With all of the new additions, we have had a labor intensive week of building new planters, re-potting, and rearranging our landscape.